Akash-Ramjyothi/Satellite-Image-Road-Recognition/README.md

-# Road-Network-Extraction
+# Satellite Image Processing Project - Road Recognition and Extraction
-We have performed Road-Network-Extraction using classical Image processing and few libraries.
+I have performed Road-Network-Extraction using classical Image processing and few libraries.

 ## PRE
-We performed here various methods and steps and experimented a bit after reading various research paper.
+I performed here various methods and steps and experimented a bit after reading various research paper.
-We have stored the part we liked, it includes loading the image and applying unsharp making via gaussian filter and then we performed canny edge detection.
+I have stored the part I liked, it includes loading the image and applying unsharp making via gaussian filter and then I performed canny edge detection.

 ## Road-Network-Extraction-final-
 Here is the final project which include steps as -